ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 5. Skylake Nodes at TACC:
-   `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ site has one rack with Skylake Nodes.
+   `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ has one rack with Skylake Nodes.
 You will see the ports on the VFCs as described in "Port Mapping" section.

 .. figure:: networks/corsa-network-vfc-layout-tacc.png